spacedmonkey/echo-js-lazy-load/readme.md

 If you wish to follow the development of this plugin, view the code on the official plugin [website](http://www.jonathandavidharris.co.uk/ "website") or follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey)

+## Customization

+This plugin doesn't have any settings panel as it designed to be simple.
+However, it doesn't mean that it isn't customizable.
+There filters through the code to enable the customization of here every aspect of the plugin.
+The code is well documented and easy to read, so developers / users can make the most of this plugin.

 ## Installation